 In 1989, she was chartered out.
 Where she was renamed as the Columbia.

 In 1998, tug was returned to the McAllister Towing and Transportation of New York, New York.
-However, she was removed from service.
-And, she was "laid up" at Mariner's Harbor in Staten Island, New York.
+However she was removed from service, and was "laid up" at Mariner's Harbor in Staten Island, New York.

 (Captain Eric Takakjian)